 B0031 - Ultrasensitive qualitative detection of Mycobacterium intracellulare by real time polymerase chain reaction.
 Assay does not detect other mycobacteria species.

 B0067 - Ultrasensitive qualitative detection and differentiation of Mycobacterium tuberculosis and Mycobacterium bovis by real time polymerase chain reaction.
 Assay does not detect other mycobacteria species.
+NOTE: THE B0067 TEST IS NOT PERFORMED ON SAMPLES TAKEN FROM RUMINANTS OWNED OR LOCATED IN THE STATE OF CALIFORNIA.

-Many different mycobacteria can cause disease in mammals.
+Many different mycobacteria can cause disease in animals.
 Mammals acquire classic tuberculosis (TB) by contact with other infected nonhuman primates or humans through inhalation or the digestive route (Moreland, 1970).
 These infected animals can become reservoirs, causing outbreaks of disease.
 TB infections have also been reported in many other captive and wildlife species.

 The main etiologic agents of TB in primates are Mycobacterium tuberculosis, M. bovis, M. africanum and M. microti, and infection by these mycobacteria usually results in pulmonary manifestations and occasionally disseminated disease.
 Mycobacteria other than tuberculosis (MOTT) have also been implicated in monkey disease, mainly acute and chronic enteropathies and pulmonary infections.
 Asymptomatic infections by M. avium, M. intracellulariae, M. scrofulaceum and M. simiae have also been reported (Calmette et al., 1923; Smith et al., 1973; Renquist and Potkay, 1979; Brammer et al., 1995).
 Other saprophyte MOTT have also been isolated from primates but are usually not associated with disease.